Produce music videos, commercials, and branded content.

 You will be taught through a combination of lectures, seminars, workshops and laboratory practicals.
 Seminars enable you to discuss and develop your understanding of topics covered in lectures in smaller groups of around 16-18 students.
 In addition, you will have timetabled meetings with your personal tutor at least twice a year.
 You will be taught in first-class learning spaces throughout your course.
 Many of our courses are accredited or recognised by professional, statutory or regulatory bodies.

 Your course will provide you with opportunities to test your understanding of your subject informally before you complete the formal assessments that count towards your final mark.
 Each module normally includes practice or ‘formative’ assessments, for which you receive feedback from your tutor.
 Practice assessments are developmental and any grades you receive for them do not count towards your module mark.
 There is a formal or ‘summative’ assessment at the end of each module.
-This includes a range of coursework assessments, such as essays, reports, portfolios, performance, presentations, final year, independent project and written examinations.
+This includes a range of coursework assessments, such as essays, reports, portfolios, performance, presentations, final year, independent projects.
 The grades from formal assessments count towards your module mark.

 In addition to the excellent support you will receive from your course teaching team, our central Academic Skills team provides group and one-to-one help to support your learning in a number of areas.
 These include study skills (including reading, note-taking and presentation skills); written English (including punctuation and grammatical accuracy); academic writing (including how to reference); research skills; critical thinking and understanding arguments; and revision, assessment and examination skills (including time management).